cuba fuel shortage

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS.
 MORE INFORMATION IN OUR DISCLAIMER

 We began these updates on fuel shortages, product and food shortages in Cuba in 2019.
-There was a major update, resulting in this blog post in May 2023 and now, in February 2024 I’m updating it for your reference.
+There was a major update, resulting in this blog post in May 2023 and a long update in February 2024 and now in October 2024, I’m updating it for your reference now in February 2025.

 Why is this 2024 Fuel Shortage in Cuba Different?